collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

     </metal:block>

 - When used on a custom template, the slideshow will look for images in a folder called ``Slideshow Folder`` (id ``slideshow-folder``) at the same level as the page on which it will be displayed.
 The name of this folder can be modified within the macro.
-- For more transision options, see the Cycle2 Download page http://malsup.com/jquery/cycle2/download/
+- For more transition options, see the Cycle2 Download page http://malsup.com/jquery/cycle2/download/
 - See http://malsup.com/jquery/cycle2 for further functions and customizations that can be used.